Shape the Regional Growth Strategy

 Retiree Heaven

-by KLG, about 3 years ago
+by KLG, over 3 years ago

 After living in Port Coquitlam for over 30 years, my husband and I decided to move into a single level home.
 We were retired and were tired of up and own stairs, inside and out.
 During many travels through the Fraser Valley and the Okanagan, we decided Chilliwack was someplace we would like to live in.
 The qualifications were: